skuqre/nikke-font-generator/src/pages/privacy.md

 <br>

 ## II.
-What does the site use cookies for?
+What does the site store in my device?

-The site uses cookies to store a date string (e.g. `Aug 27, 2024`) that changes whenever there's a new major update.
-When the string gets replaced and is unequal to the new string, the update popup will be visible on your first visit. **You are free to clear these cookies whenever.**
+The site uses your device to store a date string (e.g. `Aug 27, 2024`) that changes whenever there's a new major update.
+When the string gets replaced and is unequal to the new string, an update popup will be visible on your first visit. **You are free to clear the local data in your device whenever.**

 <br>